 If you know me, you know that I’ve never been a coffee drinker.
-You’d also know that my tea collection was starting to get so out of control I had to have an intervention with myself and cut myself off from buying anymore tea.
+You’d also know that my tea collection was starting to get so out of control I had to have an intervention with myself and cut myself off from buying any more tea.
 I once even started a Facebook group for fans of DavidsTea (a North American tea company) years ago and somehow it has over 9,000 members.
 To say the least, I like tea, and thankfully I live in a diverse city that is filled with amazing cafes and tea experiences.
-There is seriously so many that I have not even scratched the surface with this post, but I wanted to share some of my favs with you!
+There are seriously so many that I have not even scratched the surface with this post, but I wanted to share some of my favs with you.

 King Edward Hotel

 The King Edward Hotel offers a classy afternoon tea service on the weekends and if little finger sandwiches and macarons are your jam, this will be the perfect experience for you.
 The room is set with beautiful china and the waiter will come over to your table with boxes of all sorts of teas to choose from.
 The perfect experience for a special occasion!

 Read about my full experience at the King Edward Hotel’s afternoon tea here.

 Serving all things Chinese tea-related, Icha Tea has a formal tea room as well as a grab-and-go area.
 One of the things they’ve been known for is their cheese foam teas.
 Yes, you heard me correctly.
 These teas have all-natural foam made from cream cheese and even though it sounds bizarre, it’s super tasty!
 You can also take part in a traditional tea ceremony here in their back tea room!